outworkers/phantom/docs/README.md

 #### Phantom 2.0.0

-- [x] Removing `scala-reflect.jar` from `build.sbt`, replacing the DSL mechanism with a macro based one.
+- [x] Remove `scala-reflect.jar` from `build.sbt`, replacing the DSL mechanism with a macro based one.

+- [ ] Allow using collection columns as primary keys.

+- [ ] Use `QueryPart` as a building block for schema inference during table auto-generation.

+- [ ] Stabilise tracing and discovery of inheritance patterns via macros.

-- [ ] Added Scala 2.12 support.
+- [ ] Add Scala 2.12 support.

-- [x] Added native support for `TupleColumn`, with implicit macro generation.
+- [x] Add native support for `TupleColumn`, with implicit macro generation.

-- [x] Added support for `TimeWindowCompaction`.
+- [x] Add support for `TimeWindowCompactionStrategy`.

-- [ ] Add support for `GROUP BY` and `PER PARTITION LIMIT`.
+- [ ] Deeper integration of CQL features, such as advanced `USING` clauses, `GROUP BY` and `PER PARTITION LIMIT`.(2.0.0)

-- [ ] Moving documentation back to a branch and to a dedicated versioned website based on Git tags.
+- [ ] Move documentation back to a branch and to a dedicated versioned website based on Git tags.

 - [ ] Added implicit.ly integration to notify our audience of new releases.

-- [ ] Bringing test coverage to 100%(2.0.0)
+- [ ] Bring test coverage to 100%(2.0.0)

-- [ ] Ability to specify application wide configuration, such as case sensitive column names.
+- [ ] Add ability to specify application wide configuration, such as case sensitive column names.

 - [ ] A new website with highly improved documentation, as well as a per version docs browser.

 - [x] Replacing Travis Cassandra service with CCM to natively include multi-version testing in our setup.

-- [x] Macro derived primitives for complex types.
+- [x] Add support for macro derived primitives for complex types.

 ### Phantom Pro